HomeBlog50 Jazz Standards You Need To Know

 “Just Friends” – Written by John Klenner and Sam M. Lewis.

-A favorite among jazz instrumentalists, this tune by John Klenner and Sam M. Lewis is known for its strong, memorable melody and sophisticated chord changes.
+A favorite among jazz instrumentalists, this tune by John Klenner and Sam M. Lewis is known for its strong, memorable melody and exciting chord changes.
 Be sure to check out:

 • Pat Martino – “El Hombre” (1967)